Banner: Base Industries Group

 Welcome succeeds in tickling your funny bone at most places.
 The humour is basic and even absurd, but it works well in a film like this.
 To cut a long story short, Welcome is one of those entertainers that deliver what it promises: Funny sequences, super performances and loads and loads of laughter.
 Without doubt, Welcome will be welcomed with open arms by the aam junta!

-Uday Shetty (Nana Patekar), Majnu (Anil Kapoor) and their boss, Sikander (Feroz Khan), are basically three Hong Kong-based serio-comic mobsters, who are keen to get Uday’s sister Sanjana (Katrina Kaif) married into awelcome respectable family.
+Uday Shetty (Nana Patekar), Majnu (Anil Kapoor) and their boss, Sikander (Feroz Khan), are basically three Hong Kong-based serio-comic mobsters, who are keen to get Uday’s sister Sanjana (Katrina Kaif) married into a respectable family.

 Uday, who accidentally meets the handsome bachelor Rajiv (Akshay Kumar), gets convinced that the latter would be an appropriate match for Sanjana.
 Meanwhile, Sanjana, who is totally unaware of her brother’s plans, also meets Rajiv separately and they fall in love.
 She has the acceptance of Dr. Ghunghroo (Paresh Rawal), Rajiv’s uncle, who is unaware of the fact that she is Uday’s sister.